lornebb/Building-Block-Body/README.md

 * Account creation - Allows the user to log in securely, then create, edit or delete their items on the database.

-* Collections - Allows users to create workouts by combining chosen excersises into one workout.
+* Collections - Allows users to create workouts by combining chosen exercises into one workout.

 * ???
 Featured exersise? or workout?